Hand Made Alto C Ocarina

 Description

-The Pure Alto C is an 11 hole ocarina.
+The Pure Alto C is a hand made 11 hole ocarina.
 Pure Ocarinas include many innovations designed to help you play better, including:

 Improved Ergonomics